microsoft/react-native-windows-samples/website/README.md

 ## Editing an existing blog post

-Refer to the dedicated [react-native-devblog](https://github.com/microsoft/react-native-devblog) repository for it - Microsoft internal only.
+Refer to the dedicated react-native-devblog (`microsoft/react-native-devblog`) repository for it - Microsoft internal only.

 # Adding Content